-Within organization development the more straightforward and understandable the tool or process the more likely it will make a difference.
+The more straightforward and understandable the tool or process within organization development, the more likely it will make a difference.

-This simpler the tool the greater the requirement of the consultant or expert to suppress themselves and expertise.
-When you remove the translator (the expert) from the results and ask people to gather narrative data from their teams and customers, the leaders then own the ideas and have better ways of understanding what is working to increase and what is not working to decrease.
+The simpler the tool, the greater the requirement of the consultant or expert to suppress themselves and their expertise.
+When you remove the translator (the expert) from the results and ask people to gather narrative data from their teams and customers, the leaders then own the ideas and better understand what is working to increase and what is not working to decrease.

-One of my favorite processes for gathering multiple perspectives on the organization is a process called NOISE analysis.
-Below is a copy of the email and document I send to leaders within the organization to complete before a meeting.
+One of my favorite processes for gathering multiple perspectives on the organization is NOISE analysis.
+Below is a copy of the email sent:

 The NOISE analysis is a planning technique of looking at what is working and determining areas to improve.
 It gives us a format to explore opportunities that we may know about or be missing.
 When we understand the NOISE conditions, we can create a path towards the future that allows the company or team or project to flourish.

-My hope in sharing the steps and the idea is that you use it and see how it works with your team.
+My hope in sharing the steps and the idea is to use it and see how it works with your team.

-Below is a NOIS analysis that I am asking you and/or your team to complete.
+Below is a NOIS analysis I am asking you and/or your team to complete.